 The Canadian National Railway is a relatively new creation, as the Canadian government until 1918 did not piece it together.
 The earliest systems to make up the CN date back to 1852, in way of the Grand Trunk Railway.
 However, the Canadian Pacific Railway was operating its transcontinental line a full 33 years before the CN came into existence, having completed it in 1885!
 For purposes of keeping this article brief we will only briefly highlight the railroads, which made up the backbone of the CN system.
 The first of these systems (and largest) was the Canadian Northern Railway (CNoR), which was chartered in 1892, in large part to compete with the CP.

 Through numerous takeovers and much construction the CNoR eventually also reached across Canada.
 Another system that made a large part of the CN was the Grand Trunk Railway, which itself was comprised of several smaller systems like the Great Western Railway, Hamilton & Northern Railway and the Champlain & St. Lawrence Railway.
-Other railroads that would make up the CN included the Intercolonial Railway, Prince Edward Island Railway and Halifax & South Western Railway.
-In total the Canadian National Railway was made up of some 214 different railroads!
+Other railroads that would make up the network included the Intercolonial Railway, Prince Edward Island Railway and Halifax & South Western Railway.
+In total the CN system was made up of some 214 different railroads!

 With the CNR one of the two largest Canadian railroads it probably goes without saying that the railroad fielded a large passenger train fleet.
 For us Americans its best remembered trains were probably names like the Maple Leaf, International Limited, Montrealer, Washingtonian and Ambassador.
 However, these were only its intercity trains, which served US cities.
 To Canadians the railroad’s best remembered trains were probably the Super Continental and Continental Limited, which operated across the entire country connecting Montreal and Toronto with Vancouver.
 It should be noted for railfans and those interested in rail history the CNR operated much second-hand equipment from US roads, most famous of which was probably the Milwaukee Road’s famous Super Domes and Skytops (which were no longer needed after the railroad gave up its Olympian Hiawatha passenger train in 1961).
 The CNR also operated numerous commuter operations, which were electrified.
 These systems, using boxcab electric locomotives (or “motors”), mostly served Toronto and Montreal but they also stretched as far south as Port Huron, Michigan.